Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Methodology

-Following the pipelines proposed by Bergeron-Boucher et al. \cite{Bgr2017} and Oeppen \cite{Oep2008}, a matrix $\mathbf{D}_{T \times (X+1)}$ consists of $d_{t,x}$ is constructed for each country/region and gender, where the $T$ rows representing the years and $X+1$ columns representing the ages.
+where $\alpha_x$ is the age-specific geometric mean, $\varepsilon_{t,x}$ denotes the error and $\ominus$ is the negative perturbation.
+For each country/region and gender, a matrix $\mathbf{D}$ of $d_{t,x}$ is constructed, with $T$ rows representing the number of years and $X+1$ columns representing the ages $x$.
 In this study, the data are split into training and test sets using the commonly chosen 80:20 ratio \cite{Hyn2021}, resulting in a training period from 1983 to 2010 and a test period from 2011 to 2018.
-Hence, each matrix $\mathbf{D}$ in the training set consists of 28 rows (1983–2010) and 111 columns (ages 0 to 110+).
-Each row of the compositional data sums up to the life table radix.
+Accordingly, each training matrix $\mathbf{D}$ has 28 rows (1983–2010) and 111 columns (ages 0 to 110+), with each row summing to the life table radix.

-The matrix $\mathbf{D}$ is then centred by subtracting the column-specific geometric means $\alpha_x$, resulting in matrix $\mathbf{F}$.
-Transformations are applied to the matrix $\mathbf{F}$ to allow the compositional data to vary freely in unconstrained real space, forming matrix $\mathbf{H}$.
-Subsequently, SVD is applied to the matrix $\mathbf{H}$ to estimate $\kappa_t$ and $\beta_x$ through a rank-$K$ approximation.
-Although a rank-1 approximation is commonly used, higher-rank approximations are adopted when the variance explained by the first component is insufficient \cite{Bgr2017}.
-Based on the proportion of explained variance, $K = 7$ for females and $K = 4$ for males are deemed appropriate, as they each account for over 80\% of the total variance on average.
-This leads to a total number of $K$ series of estimated $\kappa_t$ for each dataset.
+The matrix $\mathbf{D}$ is first centred by $\alpha_x$ to obtain matrix $\mathbf{F}$.
+Transformations are then applied to $\mathbf{F}$ to map the compositional data to real space, yielding the matrix $\mathbf{H}$.
+Subsequently, SVD is applied to $\mathbf{H}$ to estimate $\kappa_t$ and $\beta_x$ via a rank-$k$ approximation, resulting in a low-rank matrix $\mathbf{H}^*$ to be forecasted.
+While a rank-1 approximation is common, higher ranks are used when the first component does not explain sufficient variance \cite{Bgr2017}.
+Based on the proportion of explained variance, $k = 7$ for females and $k = 4$ for males are deemed appropriate, as they each account for over 80\% of the total variance on average.
+This leads to $k$ series of estimated $\kappa_t$ for each dataset.

-An autoregressive integrated moving average (ARIMA) model is then fitted to each $\kappa_t$ series with a forecast horizon of 8.
-The approximately linear trend of $\kappa_t$ makes it suitable for forecasting using an ARIMA model.
-Although the random walk with drift has been shown to provide a good fit \cite{Lee1992}, prior research \cite{Bgr2017} demonstrated that the ARIMA (0,1,1) with drift performs well for most Western European countries.
-Therefore, this study considers two forecasting models, namely (i) the default model, ARIMA (0,1,1) with drift and (ii) the automatic ARIMA model \cite{Hyn2008}, which selects the optimal order using a stepwise algorithmic procedure.
-The resulting matrix is denoted as $\mathbf{H}^*$.
+Each $\kappa_t$ series is forecasted using an autoregressive integrated moving average (ARIMA) model over an 8-year horizon.
+The approximately linear trend of $\kappa_t$ makes ARIMA model appropriate.
+Although a random walk with drift often provides good fit \cite{Lee1992}, prior work \cite{Bgr2017} found ARIMA (0,1,1) with drift performs well for most Western European countries.
+Therefore, this study considers two forecasting models, namely (i) the default ARIMA (0,1,1) with drift and (ii) the automatic ARIMA model which selects the optimal order via a stepwise algorithm \cite{Hyn2008}.